 The query monitoring feature prevents out-of-memory exceptions from occurring when you execute queries or create indexes.

 Using query bind parameters in Geode queries is similar to using prepared statements in SQL where parameters can be set during query execution.
-This allows user to build a query once and execute it multiple times by passing the query conditions during run time.
+This allows you to build a query once and execute it multiple times by passing the query conditions during run time.

 Geode allows you to manage and store large amounts of data across distributed nodes using partitioned regions.
 The basic unit of storage for a partitioned region is a bucket, which resides on a Geode node and contains all the entries that map to a single hashcode.
 In a typical partitioned region query, the system distributes the query to all buckets across all nodes, then merges the result sets and sends back the query results.